Series: THEMIS FILES

 Once you get past the initial interviews and into the personal interactions of the characters, the interviewer's control begins to slip as human emotions like romance, jealousy, and ambition enter the picture and send events on unplanned paths.
 My favorite character is the snarky, manipulative interviewer, with prickly Kara as a close second.
 Although the interviewer at first appears to be a cold and heartless man, he soon shows himself to have a bit of a soft side (although his emotions never prevent him from taking some very heartless actions when he deems them necessary to further his long-term goals).
 The interviewer is like the Wizard of Oz behind the curtain, appearing to the characters as an all-seeing, all-powerful authority figure, but eventually being outed as something else when his curtain is pulled away.
 Although the initial interviews are coldly humorless, the characters (especially the interviewer) loosen up as the story advances, allowing some dry, sarcastic humor to filter through.

-The story takes many twists and turns, many of which are due directly to human frailties, an ironic turn of events in a book devoted to an extremely powerful technical wonder.
+The plot takes many twists and turns, many of which are due directly to human frailties, an ironic turn of events in a book devoted to an extremely powerful technical, non-human wonder.
 The epilogue provides the cliff-hanger that will launch the story line of the second book.

 FULL DISCLOSURE: My review of Sleeping Giants is based on an electronic advance reading copy (ARC) of the book that I received from the publisher through NetGalley.
 I received no promotional or monetary rewards, and the opinions in this review are strictly my own.